wp-plugins/wc-return-product/readme.txt

 * Added the form to your order.

 == Upgrade Notice ==

+= 1.1 =
+* This upgrade fixed error with products list in email.

 = 1.02 =
 * This upgrade fixed error with order id when submit form.